 Cloudburst Volley/Downpour Volley ★★★☆ – It’s awkward to aim with, but the Volley provides excellent capabilities for outright bypassing a lot of the precision required to reach the most vulnerable points of some tall enemies – such as the skulls of ogres or cyclopes.
 It also serves as a reliable AoE attack and is especially good at even catching flying enemies off-guard if you aim below them.

 Full Bend/Mighty Bend ★★☆☆ – A slow, charged bow shot, the Mighty Bend is high-ranking in the bow category for staggering and stunning enemies, and well-landed shots to the heads of dragons can force them to the ground with ease.
 Its downside is that the overall DPS isn’t great, due to the slow charging period.

-Splinter Dart/Fracture Dart ★★★☆ – So all the issues with Mighty Bend are cancelled out here, providing a fairly quick arrow that can explode in a crackly, fire-based explosion that provides similar stun to aerial targets.
-This is king for ripping drakes and griffins out of the sky, and has even higher stagger rating than the Full/Mighty bend attacks do.
-Its use against ground-targets, however, is a little more restrictive, as well as its usage in low-ceiling corridors.
+Splinter Dart/Fracture Dart ★★★☆ – So all the issues with Mighty Bend are canceled out here, providing a fairly quick arrow that can explode in a crackly, fire-based explosion that provides similar stun to aerial targets.
+This is king for ripping drakes and griffins out of the sky and has an even higher stagger rating than the Full/Mighty bend attacks do.
+Its use against ground targets, however, is a little more restrictive, as well as its usage in low-ceiling corridors.

 Whistle Dart/Shriek Dart ★☆☆☆ – The final skill for the strider’s bow is… a huge letdown.
 Area stun that only works on lighter-weight enemies.
 Against such foes, usually spraying a series of the other arrow types will work better, or even just charging in and using those daggers!